-For purposes of R.C.
-2921.42(C)(2), a continuing course of dealing is a contractual agreement between the parties that existed prior to the time that the official assumed public office.
+A continuing course of dealing is a contractual agreement between the parties that existed prior to the time that the official assumed public office.
 Adv.
 Ops.
 No. 82-007, 84-006, and 88-008.
-You are not yet a county official and the county and CAC already have contract/grant relationships with UCI.
-Therefore, if you were to be elected to county council, you will meet the "continuing course of dealing" requirement in Division (C)(2) regarding any contracts or grants that are in place at the time you are sworn in to office.
+You are not yet a county official and the county has already awarded a grant to the program.
+Therefore, if you were to be elected to county council, you will meet the "continuing course of dealing" requirement in Division (C)(2) regarding the grant that is in place at the time you are sworn in to office.

-If the original contract or grant terms between the county or CAC and UCI provide for automatic renewal, without any action by the county or CAC or any changes to the terms or conditions of the contract or grant after the current terms aspire, the automatic renewal would be considered part of a continuing course of dealing.
+If the original grant from the county to the program provides for automatic renewal, without any action by the county or any changes to the terms or conditions of the contract after the current terms expire, the automatic renewal would be considered part of a continuing course of dealing.
 Adv.
 Op.
 No. 88-008.
-If, however, a renewal requires the county or CAC to act, or there is any revision or change in the contract or grant terms, the resulting agreements are considered new contracts, and accordingly they are not considered part of a "continuing course of dealing" for purposes of R.C.
-2921.42(C)(2).
+If, however, a renewal requires the county to act, or there is any revision or change in the grant terms, the resulting grant agreement would be considered a new contract, and not part of a "continuing course of dealing."
 Id.

-If a renewal of the contracts cannot be deemed part of a "continuing course of dealing," then you would be required to demonstrate that the county and CAC cannot acquire the services provided by UCI, under its contract with the county and in return for the grant, from other sources for the same or lower cost.
+If a renewal of the contract cannot be deemed part of a "continuing course of dealing," then you would be required to demonstrate that the county cannot acquire the services provided by the program, under its contract with the county and in return for the grant, from other sources for the same or lower cost.